 - Listen carefully.
-For some kids, hearing about an upsetting event or natural disaster might make them worry, "Could I be next?
+When kids hear about an upsetting event like a school shooting, they may worry, "Could I be next?
 Could that happen to me?"
 Older kids may have lots of questions.
 Focus on what your kids ask so you can help them cope with their fears.
 An adult's willingness to listen sends a powerful message.

 - It's OK to say you don't know the answer.
 If your child asks a question that stumps you, say you'll find out.
 Or use age-appropriate websites to spend time together looking for an answer.

 - Limit how much kids watch online, on TV, and social media about the events.
 The strong images may be upsetting for kids and teens.